VKECE/codebear_unkoalified_oscp_guide/README.md

 At this point I can't even remember how I started learning about VMWare but I'm sure you can Try Google!

 Once it's installed there are a few key tools in Kali that I used all the time:
-* Cherry Tree - This should be installed be default and I will show you how I took notes later.
+* Cherry Tree - This should be installed by default and I will show you how I took notes later.
 * tmux - An easy to use terminal, `sudo apt-get install tmux`.
 Ham Vocke has a good blog [here](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/).
-* xclip - allows the user the `cat` a file and pipe it to `xclip -sel c` which puts the contents onto your clipboard.
+* xclip - Allows the user to `cat` a file and pipe it to `xclip -sel c` which puts the contents onto your clipboard.
 Install with `sudo apt-get install xclip`.
 * nmapautomator - The enumeration tool I use for HTB and all of the exam machines.
-The creator 21y4d created to use during their OSCP exam, check it out [here](https://github.com/21y4d/nmapAutomator).
+The user 21y4d created the tool to use during their OSCP exam, check it out [here](https://github.com/21y4d/nmapAutomator).

 ### What to study